 Uber and Lyft Accident Statistics

-If evidence shows that a ridesharing driver was negligent while transporting their passengers, they can be held accountable for the accident.
-In such cases, it’s advisable to file a claim with the driver’s personal insurance company, with the help of an experienced Uber accident lawyer.
+If evidence shows that the ridesharing driver was at fault for the accident while transporting passengers, they can be held responsible.
+In such cases, it’s best to file a claim with the driver’s personal insurance company, with the help of an experienced Uber accident lawyer.
 Your lawyer can guide you through the process and increase your chances of getting your claim approved.

 The Ridesharing Company

-In some cases, the ridesharing company may be found responsible for the accident instead of the driver.
-This means that the company will be liable for all damages resulting from the accident.
+There are cases where the evidence points to the ridesharing company being responsible for the accident and not the driver.
+This means that the respective company will be held liable for all of the damages incurred in the accident.

 Any Related Third Parties

-If an Uber or Lyft driver was online on the app but without an ongoing ride, they would be covered under the company’s liability insurance.
-The coverage includes up to $50,000 per person for bodily injury, $100,000 per accident for any bodily injury, as well as $30,000 and $25,000 for property damage on Lyft and Uber respectively.
+If the driver was online on the app but not in the middle of an ongoing ride, Uber and Lyft’s liability insurance will provide coverage, with limits of up to $50,000 per person for bodily injury, $100,000 per accident for bodily injury, and $30,000 and $25,000 for property damage on Lyft and Uber respectively.

-If the driver was on the way to pick up or drop off a passenger, the liability limit becomes $1 million, with an additional $1 million for the underinsured or uninsured motorist.
-The coverage extends to both passengers and the driver.
+However, if the driver was on their way to pick up or drop off a passenger, the liability limit increases to $1 million, with an additional $1 million for underinsured or uninsured motorists.
+This coverage applies not only to passengers but also to the driver.

 Does Uber Have a $1 Million Insurance Policy For Accidents?

-It does not cover accidents that occur when the driver is not on their way to pick up a passenger, waiting for one, or simply driving the vehicle for personal use are typically not covered under this policy.
+Accidents that occur when the driver is not on their way to pick up a passenger, waiting for a passenger, or driving the vehicle for personal use are typically not covered under this policy.